 e.
 Information Furnished to Participant.
 Specify: (a) the information about participant direction opportunities (e.g., the benefits of participant direction, participant responsibilities, and potential liabilities) that is provided to the participant (or the participant's representative) to inform decision-making concerning the election of participant direction; (b) the entity or entities responsible for furnishing this information; and, (c) how and when this information is provided on a timely basis.

-All waiver participants will receive information about using participant-directed services (PDS).
-As noted above, information regarding PDS will initially be provided to new waiver participants by Medicaid Enrollment Specialists at the ADRC, and to current waiver participants by their waiver case manager.
+All waiver participants receive information about using participant-directed services (PDS).
+As noted above, information regarding PDS is initially be provided to new waiver participants by Medicaid Enrollment Specialists at the ADRC, and to current waiver participants by their waiver case managers.
 For all waiver participants, the waiver case manager documents the participant’s choice of service delivery model in the person-centered ISP.
-Waiver case managers will also advise participants of their opportunity to change their method of waiver service delivery at any time.
-Waiver case managers will also re-introduce and provide information about PDS to waiver participants and document the participant’s decision as to whether or not to use PDS each time the person-centered ISP is updated if the waiver participant is not already enrolled in the Services My Way program.
+Waiver case managers also advise participants of their opportunity to change their method of waiver service delivery at any time.
+Waiver case managers also re-introduce and provide information about PDS to waiver participants each time the participant is reassessed for services and each time the participant’s person-centered ISP is updated if the waiver participant is not already enrolled in the Services My Way program, as well as upon the participant’s request.

-With the support of an expert PDS consultant, DHCF has developed materials to inform current and prospective waiver participants about the benefits and potential liabilities of using PDS.
-Orientation and training materials provided to participants and their representatives, as appropriate, include, but may not be limited to, details about self-directing their PDS, managing their PDS budget, using FMS and support broker services, being a common law employer, and general Medicaid and non-Medicaid rights and responsibilities.
+Orientation and training materials provided to participants and their authorized representatives, as appropriate, include, but may not be limited to, details about self-directing their PDS, managing their PDS budget, using FMS and support broker services, being a common law employer, and general Medicaid and non-Medicaid rights and responsibilities.

-These materials will be distributed to the Medicaid Enrollment Specialists at the ADRC and to all waiver case managers as part of their PDS training, and will be made available on the DHCF and ADRC websites.
-This information will be shared with all waiver participants upon enrolling in the EPD waiver and during each person-centered ISP update if the participant is not already enrolled in the Services My Way program.
-This information is written at a level that is easily understood using every day common language to ensure accessibility, and is provided in multiple languages.
+DHCF has distributed these materials to the Medicaid Enrollment Specialists at the ADRC and to all waiver case managers as part of their PDS training.
+The materials are also available on the DHCF website.
+The materials are written to comply with all relevant federal and District standards regarding language access.

 The support broker is responsible for providing orientation and training to the participant/representative employer prior to employing a PDW.
 Initial orientation and training is based upon a standard curriculum developed by DHCF and includes the following: